People

 B.S.
 Biomedical Engineering, Michigan Technological University, 2018-2022

-Zack grew up in the Madison area and is now a first year PhD student in Biomedical Engineering.
+Zack grew up in the Madison area and is now a third year PhD student in Biomedical Engineering.
 He has experience in biomaterials and tissue engineering, and is now studying cartilage mechanics and modeling.
 One day, Zack hopes to develop diagnostics and therapies for soft-tissue wounds and diseases like osteoarthritis.

 Outside of the lab, Zack enjoys board games, fishing, and playing the oboe.